thomaspoignant/go-feature-flag/website/docs/index.md

 </p>

 ## What is GO Feature Flag?
-GO Feature Flag is a simple, complete and lightweight feature flag solution 100% opensource.
+GO Feature Flag is a completely open-source, simple and lightweight feature flag solution.

-The solution has been built to start experiencing the usage of feature flags in your code without having to contract with any vendor.
+The solution has been built for application of feature flags in your code without the need of any vendor.

-**GO Feature Flag** has started to be a solution only for the GO language, but with the new standardisation of feature flags by [Openfeature](https://openfeature.dev/) project, now the solution is available for multiple languages _(`JAVA`, `typescript`, `javascript`, ...)_ with a simple server to host.
+**GO Feature Flag** was initially developed for the GO language, but with the new standardisation of feature flags by [Openfeature](https://openfeature.dev/) project, it now supports multiple languages _(`JAVA`, `typescript`, `javascript`, ...)_ with a simple server to host.

 :::info
 If you are not familiar with feature flags, also called feature toggles, you can read this [article from Martin Fowler](https://www.martinfowler.com/articles/feature-toggles.html) where he explains why this is a great pattern.

-I've also written an [article](https://medium.com/better-programming/feature-flags-and-how-to-iterate-quickly-7e3371b9986) which explains why feature flags can fasten your iteration cycle.
+I've also written an [article](https://medium.com/better-programming/feature-flags-and-how-to-iterate-quickly-7e3371b9986) which explains why feature flags can accelerate your iteration cycle.
 :::

 ## What can I do with GO Feature Flag?